TradeKing ReviewOpen an Account

 However, when testing TradeKing’s support for our 2013 Broker Review, we found that several competitors had caught up, and TradeKing, overall, had slipped from its once standout position.
 The broker finished ninth overall in Customer Service, with its highlight area being Email support, where the broker ranked fourth.

 While our testing did not take place during the month of December 2012, when TradeKing’s merger with Zecco was in full force, it is worth noting that the merger may have had an impact.
 Perhaps TradeKing brought over customer support staff from Zecco that were not as qualified, or, perhaps, the preparation for the 250,000-plus new clients played a role.
-While we may never know for sure, based on previous years’ testing, we expect TradeKing to bounce back in next year’s review.
+While we may never know for sure, based on previous years’ testing, we expect TradeKing to bounce back in next year’s testing.

 Perhaps one of the most unique aspects of the Trader Network is the fact that TradeKing's CEO Don Montanaro, known as "bigdog" within the community, runs his own blog, posting at least once per week.
 In fact, in early 2013, the CEO hit a milestone, passing 1,000 total posts.
 Alongside “bigdog,” another staff member, "optionsguy," also blogs frequently.
 TradeKing also has their "All Stars" blog, which is a mix of market gurus and even staff members.